-Seville is one of the most affordable cities in Western Europe — and arguably the most beautiful.
-Flamenco, tapas bars on every corner, 300 days of sunshine, and rents that would make a Barcelonian cry.
-But what salary do you actually need?
+Seville is one of Western Europe's cheapest cities, and arguably its most beautiful.
+Flamenco, tapas bars on every corner, 300 days of sunshine, and rents that would make anyone in Barcelona cry.
+So what do you need to earn?
 The short answer: €1,500-2,000 net/month for a comfortable single life.

 That's not a typo.
 Seville is genuinely cheap, even by Spanish standards.
 Here's how the numbers work.